tezos-checker/checker/docs/spec/functional_spec.rst

 ``sell_kit_min_ctez_expected : nat -> nat``

-Get the minimum amount (in ``mukit``) that can be expected for the given amount of ctez, based on the current market price
+Get the minimum amount (in ``muctez``) that can be expected for the given amount of ctez, based on the current market price

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |